Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Benchmark Design

 (5) \underline{SemBench}~\cite{sembench} is a benchmark for semantic query processing over multi-modal data, not native to relations.
-Despite considering diverse queries across LRO types and data domains, the benchmark neglects relational operands, let alone covering all type--operand combinations in single-LRO query set.
-It provides only a limited number of multi-LRO queries without difficulty stratification, making it difficult to fully reveal system limits.
+Despite involving multiple types of LROs, SemBench does not explicitly distinguish between single-LRO and multi-LRO workloads.
+For single-LRO workloads, it fails to cover all type--operand combinations.
+Moreover, it provides only a limited number of multi-LRO queries without difficulty stratification, making it difficult to fully reveal system limits.

-Most importantly, in the accompanying SemBench paper, the evaluation does not dive into the implementation of LROs, although the paper notes that ``the implementation of semantic operators matters'' and leaves this as future work.
+Last but not least, in the SemBench paper, the evaluation does not dive into the implementation of LROs, although the paper notes that ``the implementation of semantic operators matters'' and leaves this as future work.
 In contrast, our evaluation in Section~\ref{sec:op-eval} explicitly conducts an in-depth comparison of LROs with different implementations, complementing SemBench.